I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pointofservicedriverinterface/ns-pointofservicedriverinterface-_posdevicebasicstype.md

 ## Members

+`Version`

+Contains the major and minor version of the POS driver interface.
+The top 16 bits contains the major version and the bottom 16 bits contains the minor version.

 `DeviceType`

 Indicates the <a href="..\pointofservicecommontypes\ne-pointofservicecommontypes-_posdevicetype.md">PosDeviceType</a> of the POS device (for example, a barcode scanner or a magnetic stripe reader).